 Now that we’re entering into the thick of summer, most AC units are constantly running at all hours of the day and night.
-Knowing how to keep your air conditioner running in the most optimal and efficient way can save you money and keep you comfortable.
+Knowing how to keep your air conditioner running to cool your home in the most optimal and efficient way can save you money and keep you comfortable.
 What many may not be aware of is that the way your attic retains or releases heat can severely affect the rest of your home.
-In fact, over 90% of homes in the U.S. are not insulated properly.
-Fortunately, there are several ways to reduce the heat in your attic that may be exhausting your AC.
+In fact, over 90% of homes in the U.S. are not insulated or properly ventilated.
+Fortunately, there are several ways to reduce the heat in your attic without exhausting your AC.
 The tips below will help you learn how to reduce the temperature in your attic.

 How To Reduce Heat In The Attic

 Depending on your location, the size of your attic, and the pitch of your attic roof, there may be a number of solutions to drop your attic temperature.
 Something to keep in mind is that there are three ways that heat travels.
 Conduction happens when heat moves from hot to cold objects.
 This means, whether in the summer or winter, heat will find its way to colder areas of the home.

 In the winter, heat will move from the home into the attic and vice versa in the summer.
 Convection is where the term “heat rises” came from.
 In the winter, the dense cold air will fall and your beloved warm air will rise up into the attic.
 Lastly, radiant energy describes electromagnetic radiation.
 Meaning the sun will heat your attic as it moves across the sky.
 With the knowledge of how heat travels, we can more efficiently understand the solutions to a hot attic and keeping the house cool during the hot summer months.

 1. Energy-efficient fans